cafeolee/parlamint-dh/README.md

-# The Voices of Women in ParlaMint — Gendered Patterns in Parliamentary Discourse
+# The Voices of Women in ParlaMint

 **Bersun Şipal, Inés Martínez Fernández, Maria Elena López Justiniano**